NSF NOIRLab Scientific Acknowledgments

 Any publication that results from time allocated by NOIRLab on the 200-inch Hale telescope should acknowledge the NSF/NOIRLab ReSTAR program:

-This material is based upon work supported by AURA through the National Science Foundation under AURA Cooperative Agreement AST-0132798 as amended.
+This material is based upon work supported by AURA through the U.S. National Science Foundation under AURA Cooperative Agreement AST-0132798 as amended.

 6.3.4.5 MINERVA-Australis